Lucyjpjones/lj-fscr/testing.md

 **27. Add a product/programme**

-When logged in as the admin user, the user has the option of 'product management' and 'programme management' when clicking on the profile icon on the main site header.
+When logged in as the admin user, the user has the option of 'Product management' and 'Programme management' when clicking on the profile icon on the main site header.
 After clicking the link they are directed to a page displayed with a form to enter all the information needed to add a new product/programme.
-Once the user has finished adding the product/programme details they can click 'add product'/'add programme' and will be redirected to the product/programme detail page for the new item.
+Once the user has finished adding the product/programme details they can click 'Add Product'/'Add Programme' and will be redirected to the product/programme detail page for the new item.

 <img src="readme/media/us-27.png">

 **28. Edit/Update a product/programme**

 When logged in as admin user, the user has an edit button displayed under each product/programme card on the products/programmes page, as well as on each product/programme detail page.
-After clicking 'edit' from either view the user is directed to the edit product/programme page which is a pre-filled out form allowing the fields to be amended manually from the site.
-Once the user has finished with their edits they can click 'update information' and the new product/programme information will be saved, and they will be redirected back to the product/programme detail page.
+After clicking 'Edit' from either view the user is directed to the edit product/programme page which is a pre-filled out form allowing the fields to be amended manually from the site.
+Once the user has finished with their edits they can click 'Update Information' and the new product/programme information will be saved, and they will be redirected back to the product/programme detail page.

 <img src="readme/media/us-28.png">

 **29. Delete a product/programme**

 When logged in as admin user, the user has a delete button displayed next to the edit button.
-After clicking 'delete' from either view, the product/programme is permanently deleted from the site and will no longer show on the products/programmes page or in the admin.
+After clicking 'Delete' from either view, the product/programme is removed from the site but will still be available in the admin.
+- The delete functionality was updated so the item was only visually removed from the site instead of permanently deleted, to fix a bug I came across (more details on this included in the 'Bugs' section).
+This also allows the site owner to keep all their items stored on the database if needed in the future.

 <img src="readme/media/us-29.png">